IoT is vast and has many security related issues – how do we go about addressing them?

 - Chair: Mike Bartley, TVS Ltd.

-Working Group 4: Framework for Vulnerability Disclosure
+Working Group 4: Vulnerability Disclosure Guidance

 What happens when a researcher identifies a security vulnerability in your product or service?
 This working group seeks to educate the need for establishing a channel of communication and determining a framework of best practice for both researchers and companies to follow.